rrussoneu/RPi_Home/README.md

     - Also has a local SQLite database to back up data readings

-- Second Pi 4b that gets temperature readings and sends alerts based on them
+- Second Pi 4b that gets temperature readings and sends alerts based on them.
+This also runs the home assistant "Blueberry".
     - Stores its data in a local SQLite database while also sending it to the brain Pi for backup storage
+    - "Blueberry" uses Porcupine for a wake word ("blueberry") and either sends a command to a device or sends a prompt to the OpenAI API.
+The set up right now is pretty rinky dink but I plan on adding some better animatronics once I get the parts.
+    - Below are videos demonstrating the command capability and LLM capability.
+The speakers were just the cheapest ones I could find, so there is some constant noise.

+<iframe width="320" height="240" src="https://www.youtube.com/embed/_I6u_fgEbGU" frameborder="0" allowfullscreen></iframe>

+<iframe width="320" height="240" src="https://www.youtube.com/embed/dUyqKlosVTQ" frameborder="0" allowfullscreen></iframe>

 - Pico W with a motion sensor by my door is used to turn on a lamp connected to a Sonoff R2 when I get home and when I leave
     - The lamp is also commandable from the bot